resources background

 Domain Structure

-• TLD (Top-Level Domain): .com, .org, etc.
+• TLD (top-level domain): .com, .org, .net

 • Subdomain: blog.example.com, api.example.com

-What Users Mean by "Subdomain WHOIS"
+What People Mean by "Subdomain WHOIS"

-They usually want one of two things:
+The request usually points to one of two things:

 Diagram showing the relationship between a root domain WHOIS record and its subdomains, clarifying that subdomains inherit root domain registration but have their own DNS entries